All The Info You Need For Visiting Israel

 Did you know that Israeli’s absolutely love Psytrance?!
 Well, they do and the country boasts some awesome festivals including Doof, Menashe Forest Festival in the North and Midburn and Zorba The Buddha down south in the Negev desert.

 Well, I think that’s it!
-As I said, backpacking Israel is a fantastic experience which is guaranteed to awe, surprise and challenge you.
-Check your preconceptions at the border, keep an open mind and prepare to vowed by Israel’s irresistible combination of history, natural beauty, hedonism, and hummus!
+As I said, Visiting Israel is a fantastic experience which is guaranteed to awe, surprise and challenge you.
+Check your preconceptions at the border, keep an open mind and prepare to vowed by Israel’s irresistible combination of history, natural beauty, hedonism, and lots of hummus!